Sisowath of Cambodia: Reign

 In 1904, when Norodom died, Sisowath was crowned as king of Cambodia, a crown that would have gone to one of Norodom's sons, Prince Yukanthor, were it not for the latter having a falling-out with the French.
 During his reign, Sisowath continued Norodom's role in government, where he was well rewarded by the French for his cooperation: they built him a new palace, gave him a steam-powered yacht, and supplied him with a complementary ration of 250 lbs of high-grade opium per year.
 In 1927, he died in Phnom Penh and was given the posthumous title of Preah Karuna Preah Sisowath Preah Reacheanukot (ព្រះករុណា ព្រះស៊ីសុវត្ថិ ព្រះរាជានុកូត).
 He was succeeded by his son and crown prince, Prince Sisowath Monivong.
 At the time of his death, he was the world's oldest monarch.

+Under his reign, Sisowath, with French pressured the Siamese to return to the Khmers the provinces of Siem Reap (Along with the temples of Angkor Wat and Bayon), Battambang and Banteay Meanchey in 1907.
+These provinces were under Siamese control since 1795 until then.
+It was considered to be the greatest achievement of his reign, and is said to have reawakened Khmer pride and remembrance of their great past.

+Not only that, Sisowath also was a patron of Khmer culture, promoting his classical dance troupes all over Europe to promote Cambodian culture in Europe.

+Sisowath also helped modernise Cambodia, cooperating with French officials to build railways from Phnom Penh to Battambang, overseeing the construction of a modern throne hall in the royal palace, replacing the previous wooden structures in 1919, as well as building schools such as Preah Sisowath highschool, many wats and pagodas, an advanced pali-sanskrit institution, and the creation of the National Museum of Cambodia to store and preserve priceless treasures from the Khmer's great Angkorian past.

+He is often regarded as one of Cambodia's most revered kings, able to maneuver through the political climate, restoring national integrity, and reclaiming the great temples of Angkor, from Siam but also modernising the once feudal Khmer kingdom.

 Monument commemorating the restoration of the three provinces of Banteay Meanchey, Battambang and Siem Reap in 1907.
 These three territories were seized by Siam in the late 18th century but returned under French pressure, by the Franco-Siamese Treaty of 23 March 1907.